Camilo Egas: Early life and education

 Camilo Alejandro Egas Silva was born in Quito, Ecuador, in 1889 and grew up in the San Blas neighborhood in the province of Pichincha to parents Camilo Egas Caldas, a professor, and Maria Zoila Silva Larrea, a homemaker.
 He began his primary education in 1895 at the Christian school named El Cebollar de Los Hermanos Cristianos.
-From an early age, he displayed a natural talent for the arts, spending his free time drawing in his father’s journals.
+From an early age, he displayed a natural talent for the arts, spending his free time drawing in his father's journals.
 He next studied at the San Gabriel y Mejia high schools before enrolling in fine arts.
 In 1905, he began his secondary education at the Escuela de Bellas Artes in Quito, where he received multiple accolades for his paintings.
 In 1909, Egas received two gold medals for his talent in his artistic coursework.
 Both medals awarded in the competitions from the Nacional del Centenario de la Independencia and the Universitario del Cartel.
 Additionally, in 1911, Egas earned a government-issued grant to study abroad at the Royal Academy of Rome.
 During the same year, and before the start of World War I, Egas returned to the Escuela de Bellas Artes, where he subsequently won the Catedra de Pintura competition.
-Between 1918-1923, Egas won two more competitions, one from the Salon Mariano Aguilera and the other from the Mariano Aguilera de Quito contest.
+Between 1918 and 1923, Egas won two more competitions, one from the Salon Mariano Aguilera and the other from the Mariano Aguilera de Quito contest.
 In 1919, Egas studied at the Real Academia de Bellas Artes de San Fernando in Madrid on a second government grant.
 Egas also studied in the Académie Colarossi in Paris from 1920 to 1925, where he became the disciple and eventual friend of Pablo Picasso.